 To enjoy visiting the main National parks or reserves don’t get close to any animal always try to look from afar.

 Avoid feeding animals usually that is how animals become aggressive toward people.

 Don’t tease the animals and also avoid touching the animals.

-I have seen ostriches and up closely but was a bit scared.
+I have seen ostriches and up close but was a bit scared.

 My closest encounter with all animals’ species was at my visit to the Pretoria zoo and had a wonderful time with family.

 Always stand away from the fence something can trigger the animal to attack you.

 They are sensitive and are better left alone.

 I have noticed a person trying to pat chimpanzees that is not a good idea they can become very active and not always friendly.